mike-ward/mike-ward.github.io/_posts/2009-01-01-parallels-workstation-for-windows-amp-linux---free.md

 ---
 layout: post
-title:  Parallels Workstation for Windows &amp; Linux - Free
+title: 'Parallels Workstation for Windows &amp; Linux - Free'
 ---
 ![Free](http://mergeweb.com/images/free_sign.gif)Don’t know how long this one is going to last but you can get a free commercial version of Parallels Workstation.
 Check out the link below.